Kintoyyy/MikroTik-LibreQos-Integration/Installation.md

 ---

-### **Thank You!**
+## Contact and Feedback

-Your support motivates further development and improvements to this script.
-If you have any feedback, feature requests, or issues, feel free to open an issue on the project's GitHub repository.
-Together, we can make network management easier and more efficient for everyone.
+For issues, feature requests, or suggestions, please [open an issue](https://github.com/Kintoyyy/MikroTik-LibreQos-Integration/issues) on the GitHub repository.

-Happy networking! 🚀
+Happy Networking! 🚀